Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 There are many ways to design an experiment and this is also an extremely deep subject.
 Additionally, nothing will give you a case of _impostor syndrome_ faster than trying to become an expert on clinical experiment design.
 This stuff is full of confusing statistics jargon and combines multiple knowledge bases.
 Since putting together specific designs (say a fractional factorial design) is fairly mechanical, you can follow a recipe and do it correctly.
 Making sure the underlying assumptions regarding your analysis plan are fulfilled can be much more challenging.
 Luckily, you aren't going to subject to some peer review mechanism by people who conduct research as a profession.
 We'll try to hit the high points and demonstrate a couple of practical examples.
 In terms of a framework for discussion, we used "Designing experiments and analyzing data" [@Maxwell1990] by Maxwell and Delaney and "Applied Survey Data Analysis" [@Heeringa2014] by Heeringa, West, and Berglund as a high level reference.

 Experiment design is really about validity.
 You are concerned about your results having merit in real-world applications.
-There are also multiple types of validity such as _statistical conclusion validity_ and _construct validity_.
+There are also multiple types of validity such as _statistical conclusion validity_^[https://en.wikipedia.org/wiki/Statistical_conclusion_validity] and _construct validity_^[https://en.wikipedia.org/wiki/Construct_validity].
 Much of the analysis we have covered to date has been on _statistical conclusion validity_.
 That is, do your results meet specific criteria related to testing your hypothesis. _Construct validity_ refers to drawing the correct conclusions from that analysis.
 There are many other potential problems with the validity of an experiment.
 Always keep this in the back of your mind.

 You'll also hear a lot of common terminology when designing an experiment.
 The most common terms you will hear are likely calls for a _Treatment_ and _Control_ group.
 This is the basic structure you will need for an _A/B_ ^ [https://en.wikipedia.org/wiki/A/B_testing] test.
 This sounds straight-forward enough.
 One group receives a stimulus (perhaps a specific advertising mechanism) and another group doesn't.
 You use this fact to test whether the stimulus had a measurable impact on a specific outcome such as a purchase intent.
 The designs of these tests can be simple such as in the case of an A/B test or very complex.
 Ultimately, you hope to subject the findings on your tested groups to some statistical tests.You are looking for some level of assuredness in answering the question as to whether there are valid differences between individuals in two or more populations.
 Afterward, you simply have to interpret everything correctly.
 With any luck, you'll be able to build some causal models using the results.

 ### Hypothesis testing

 Hypothesis testing is confusing just because of the sentence structure that you will encounter.
 If you don't have a statistics background, you need to take some time to understand hypothesis testing.
 The next couple of paragraphs are simply going to touch the high points.
 There are a few steps and a few statistics that you will want to consider.
-You begin by Specifying _an hypothesis_.
+You start by pecifying _an hypothesis_.
 Let's use an example.

 I want to understand if season ticket holders spend more money on concessions than non season ticket holders.
 My _Null hypothesis_ is that the mean spend of season ticket holders - the mean spend of non season ticket holders = 0.
 If I reject the null hypotheses it implies that the mean spend between these two populations is not equal to 0.
 Go ahead and reread that sentence.
 I know it doesn't make any sense.
 Don't blame me.
 I didn't create this stuff.

-You begin by taking a sample from both groups.
-Let's create some data.
+Let's take a sample from both groups.
+We'll create some fake data here for this exercise.

 ```r